 Hand painting

-Applying Paint to exterior wood Applying Paint to exterior metal (brush) Applying Paint to exterior metal (spray)
+Applying Paint to exterior wood or canvas Applying Paint to exterior metal (brush) Applying Paint to exterior metal (spray)

 Trunk taped off for metal painting Trunk taped off for metal painting Removing the paper - 'The Peel'